jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_sqlanalysis.md

 Select the **Override the factory settings** option to modify the settings for the selected template or connection.

-Select to **Enable SQL Analysis**.
+Select **Enable SQL Analysis**.
 SQL Analysis is disabled by default.

 {% include note.html content="Enabling SQL Analysis may adversely affect the performance of your SQL Server.
 SQL Analysis data collection puts extra load on your SQL Server; the more data you collect the more the load.
 For this reason Spotlight does not allow you to Enable SQL Analysis for a Template.
 If you select the option to **Apply Configuration to…** at the bottom of the screen then the Enable SQL Analysis configuration is NOT automatically applied to selected connections; SQL Analysis can only be enabled one connection at a time." %}